Domingo Acevedo: Oakland Athletics

 On November 16, 2020, Acevedo signed a minor league contract with the Oakland Athletics organization.
 He was assigned to the Triple-A Las Vegas Aviators to begin the year, and recorded a 2.76 ERA with 27 strikeouts in 16 1/3 innings pitched.
 On June 21, 2021, Acevedo was selected to the 40-man roster and promoted to the major leagues.
 He made his MLB debut that day, pitching a scoreless inning of relief against the Texas Rangers.
 In the game, he also notched his first career strikeout, punching out Rangers infielder Isiah Kiner-Falefa.

 In 3 innings for Oakland, Acevedo posted an ERA of 9.00 with 3 strikeouts.
 On July 30, he was designated for assignment by the A's.

 He was released the following day.

-On August 2, Acevedo resigned with Oakland on a minor league deal.
+On August 2, Acevedo re-signed with Oakland on a minor league deal.
 On September 14, Acevedo was re-selected to the active roster.
 Acevedo began the 2022 season with the Athletics.

+On September 14, 2022, in a game against the Texas Rangers, Acevedo relieved Sam Moll and struck out the only batter he faced to earn his first career save.
+He made 70 appearances out of the bullpen for Oakland in 2022, posting a 4–4 record and 3.33 ERA with 58 strikeouts and 4 saves in 67 2/3 innings pitched.

+In 2023, Acevedo made nine appearances for the Athletics, with a 10.61 ERA with seven strikeouts in 9 1/3 innings.
+The Athletics designated Acevedo for assignment on May 4, 2023.
+He cleared waivers and was sent outright to Triple-A Las Vegas on May 6.
+Acevedo was released by the Athletics organization on August 22.

+Charros de Jalisco

+On April 26, 2024, Acevedo signed with the Charros de Jalisco of the Mexican League.
+In six appearances, he registered a 7.94 ERA and 6 strikeouts across 5 2/3 innings.
+Acevedo was waived by Jalisco on May 29.

+Leones de Yucatán

+On July 4, 2024, Acevedo signed with the Leones de Yucatán of the Mexican League.
+In 4 games for Yucatán, he posted a 5.40 ERA with 1 strikeout across 3 1/3 innings pitched.
+Acevedo was released by the Leones on November 12.

+Piratas de Campeche

+On April 15, 2025, Acevedo signed with the Piratas de Campeche of the Mexican League.